Security & Privacy

 Apple neglects to patch multiple critical vulnerabilities in macOS

 The current version of curl is 8.4.0, but the version included with macOS Sonoma 14.1.1 is 8.1.2.
 That curl version is from May 30, 2023 (as noted in the “Release-Date:” portion of the command output above).
-In the five months since then, curl updates have included patches for a total of three vulnerabilities:
+In the six months since then, curl updates have included patches for a total of three vulnerabilities with CVEs:

 Apple makes no mention of these vulnerabilities on its site.
 There is also no mention of curl in macOS Sonoma 14.1’s security release notes; meanwhile, Apple did not even issue security release notes for macOS Sonoma 14.1.1, instead stating that “This update has no published CVE entries.”